someengineering/resoto.com/blog/2022/11-18-tagging-as-a-treat/index.md

 # Tagging as a Treat

-Cloud Tagging Strategies and Policies are hailed as one of the most efficient ways to keep your cloud infrastructure controllable.
+Cloud tagging strategies and -policies are hailed as one of the most efficient ways to keep your cloud infrastructure controllable.
 But are they really?

 The idea generally is that every (taggable) piece of cloud service gets tagged (or _labelled_ in case of <abbr title="Google Cloud Platform">GCP</abbr>) by the developers or maintainers who work with it.
 This could be done with Infrastructure-as-Code Tools (see [Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/resource-tagging) for example), with a Command Line Interface or manually in the cloud UI.